Best Pregnancy Tracker Apps in 2026

 Which pregnancy tracker has the best content?

-Flo has the largest medically-reviewed library with 100+ doctor contributors.
+Flo has one of the largest medically reviewed libraries, with 100+ medical professional contributors.
 What to Expect provides trusted editorial content from the bestselling pregnancy book brand.
-BabyCenter offers extensive articles plus the largest community forums.
+BabyCenter offers extensive articles plus large community forums.

-Can I use a pregnancy tracker app with my doctor?
+Can I use a pregnancy tracker app with my doctor or midwife?

 What is the difference between a pregnancy tracker and a hypnobirthing app?

 A pregnancy tracker follows development week by week with milestones and symptom logging.
-A hypnobirthing app focuses on labor preparation through meditation, breathing, and relaxation.
-ZenPregnancy combines both — tracking tools with a full hypnobirthing library.
+A hypnobirthing app focuses on labor preparation through meditation, breathing, relaxation, and affirmations.
+ZenPregnancy combines both approaches.

 Track your pregnancy with ZenPregnancy